Saucony Cohesion TR 9 Review Facts

 The Cohesion TR 9 is stable enough for neutral runners and can also be used by under-pronators or light over-pronators.
 The outsole is firm enough to go over technical terrain and the lugs help stabilize landings.
 The midsole has some stability in its IMEVA layer, although the memory foam is more flexible than stable.
 The arch support does not slow over-pronation.
 The upper's mesh, padding, and overlays provide light stability to the top and sides of the foot, and the heel counter adds just enough stability to the heel to prevent a neutral runner's ankles from rolling.
 The shoe is not stable enough to slow over-pronation; moderate to heavy over-pronators will want to choose a different shoe to avoid possible injury

 The heel height is 29mm and the forefoot height is 17mm, giving this shoe a drop of 12mm.
-A standard 12mm drop favors heel strikers, as it has more cushioning in the heel.
-It also promotes forward momentum and takes strain off the Achilles tendon.
+A standard 12mm drop favours heel strikers, as it has more cushioning in the heel.
+It also promotes forward momentum and takes the strain off the Achilles tendon.
 The extra cushioning in the heel also benefits runners with plantar fasciitis.

 - Trail-specific rubber outsole with triangular lugs for improved traction